work with object's attached files

 There are many cases where you will want to associate

-external files with an Oberon business object (for example, a Drawing
+external files with an OBEROn business object (for example, a Drawing

 object can have attached CAD files).
 To make this association, you